mhertel278/summer_camp_dashboard/README.md

 - A majority of students have come from Leander ISD in the past.
 Have we been effective in recruiting students from new schools and Districts?

 ## Recommendations and Supporting Insights
-- Maintain the $225 tution as the increase in tuition helped boost revenue and did not adversely affect enrollment
+- Maintain the $225 tuition as the increase in tuition helped boost revenue and did not adversely affect enrollment
     - Enrollment is currently up 38.8% and Revenue is up 98%
     ![kpis](/images/kpis.png)
 - Send payment reminder to those that have not paid